-Human trafficking is an ever increasing area of international concern.
-Trafficking in humans is one of the fastest growing criminal activities in the world Human trafficking is stated to be the 2nd largest criminal industry in the world, it is utilized for the suppression of human rights, the institutionalization of sexual slavery; forced labour and to exert control over women’s reproduction.
+Human trafficking is an ever-increasing area of international concern.
+Trafficking in humans is one of the fastest-growing criminal activities in the world and is stated to be the 2nd largest criminal industry globally, it is utilized for the suppression of human rights, the institutionalization of sexual slavery; forced labour, and to exert control over women’s reproduction.
 It is a global scourge that affects communities from every continent.
 This is the portrayal of one woman who has gained physical and emotional freedom from the chains of slavery that once held her captive.

 by Debra Ayis

 She looked into the mirror

 She clawed into the depths of her soul

 A sparkle of joy and light

 They had put her down,

 Stripped her of her purity

 Her identity lost in more ways than one.